To read endnotes, click on the the note number, then click on the to return to your place in the text.

 All to him I freely give;(6)

-Yes, Christmas is here...gift-giving time (wrapping time, perhaps)...a time which we set aside to joyously remember all those who mean so much to us.
+Yes, Christmas has come...gift-giving time (wrapping time, perhaps)...a time which we set aside to joyously remember all those who mean so much to us.
 And if JESUS means what he should to us, we will remember him too - with our service, our substance, and our very selves.
-Merry Christmas.
+I hope you had a Merry Christmas and will have a most joyous New Year.

 2. Bible Illustrator for Windows, (Hiawatha, IO : Parsons Tech., 1994)